temuET/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 ## The shortest distance between two points is a straight line
 Write a function that draws a straight line in the terminal.

+## I feel like I am diagonally parked in a parallel universe
+Write a function that draws a diagonal line on the terminal.